Aaron Hernandez suicide note to fiancee: 'Tell my story fully ...'

 Hernandez's conversations with inmates

-The filing also includes interviews with fellow inmates who spoke of their reaction to his suicide.
+The filing includes interviews with fellow inmates who spoke of their reaction to his suicide.

-Inmates who said they were "close" with Hernandez said that in the days after his acquittal of double-murder charges he was "positive and even happily emotional, which was not usual," according to the report.
+Inmates who said they were "close" with Hernandez said that in the days after his acquittal of double murder charges he was "positive and even happily emotional, which was not usual," according to the report.

 Those who said they were "tight" or "real close" with Hernandez said he had become more spiritual during his time in prison, and felt his suicide was some sort of religious message, the report states.